Jup to content

 The subtitle “The sea is only blue” describes not only a color, but also an attitude: blue is not simply blue, but a spectrum full of nuances.
 Light, dark, clear, deep.
 Just as the sea reveals its infinite facets, this piece of jewelry also reveals a diversity that goes far beyond its materials.

-Valeria Fernandez-Restrepo
+Valeria Fernandez-Restrepo (Germany)

 The idea for my ring Treasured Calm came about as a result of my wish to try out modelling techniques from disciplines other than jewellery, seeing how I could apply the optics, working patterns, and advantages of a technique to a piece.